What is Americana?

 I think that… maybe… I’ve finally figured it out.

 You see… most definitions and debates tend toward pigeonholing the music itself.
 The actual definition as found in Webster’s simply calls it, “a genre of American music having roots in early folk and country music.”
 The fact that the above sentence is even included in Webster’s at all is a testament to all the work the Americana Music Association and its members have done to promote the genre over the last two decades, and is probably as succinct and accessible a way to depict the music as possible.
-It’s the definition of a dictionary definition.
+It’s the dictionary definition of a dictionary definition.

 Of course, it leaves a lot of things up for debate as well.
 Is this band too country?
 Is that one too pop?
 What about blues and bluegrass?
 Folk?
 Southern Rock?
 Does Texas play outside of Texas?
 I’ve been dragged into (and instigated) all of these arguments many times over.
 I’ve gotten quite heated over a few of these things once or twice as well.